HuguesSib/Chatbot-Intent-detection/README.md

 Some things are still to be considered:
   - CLINC150 contains 150 in-scope intents, but we only consider 8.
 The others need to be classified as out-of-scope.
-  - CLINC150 is in English, therefore a translation on-the-fly is chosen to be able to prompt in French and in any other language.
+  - CLINC150 is in English, therefore a translation on the fly is chosen to be able to prompt in French and any other language.
-  - For evaluation the class _lost_luggage_
+  - For evaluation, the class _lost_luggage_ needs to have a low number of False Positive (High Precision).

 # Instructions